GJ4P3R/GJ4P3R/README.md

 ABOUT ME:
 >Call me: Gjar/Gj.
 Don't give me random nicknames if we'r not close enough.
 >
->Pronoun: he/him or they/them (i dont rlly care abt this).
+>Pronouns: he/him or they/them (i dont rlly care abt this).
 >
 >Nationality: Vietnam.
 >